Helix-Research-Lab/ESM_highAttention/README.md

 5. ESM_spatial_dist.py
     - Takes in the pdbs files and the high attention sites and active sites to calculate the spatial distances between the HA sites and active sites
     (results in Github).
+6. ESM_pfam_msa.py
+    Separates the full human protein fasta file into fasta files per family and performs multiple sequence alignment.
+Then finds the percent consensus at each HA site (results provided in Github).